 Step 4.
 Configure data for migration

-Preparing data for migration is a critical step to ensure the success of your ERP migration process.
 Proper data preparation minimizes errors, reduces downtime, and improves the performance of the new ERP system.
-This step involves:

 - Data cleaning: Review your existing data to identify and remove duplicates, outdated information, and irrelevant records to ensure only valuable data is migrated.